 - What is nuclear medicine?

-- What are radioactive tracers?
+- What are radioactive tracers and radiopharmaceuticals?

 - What is Single Photon Emission Computed Tomography (SPECT)?